wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows-v1.md

 >[AZURE.NOTE]  Make sure you create the storage account in a location that is supported for the cluster.
 These are:  **China <!-- deleted by customization East**, **China North**, **China North**, **West Europe**, **China East**, **China North**, **China --> North**, **China East**.

 Select the new storage account from the list and click **MANAGE ACCESS KEYS** at the bottom of the page.
-Make a note of the **PRIMARY ACCESS KEY** (or the **SECONDARY ACCESS KEY**—either of the keys work).
+Make a note of the **PRIMARY ACCESS KEY** (or the **SECONDARY ACCESS <!-- deleted by customization KEY**âeither --><!-- keep by customization: begin --> KEY**-either <!-- keep by customization: end --> of the keys work).
 You will need this later in the tutorial.
-For more information, see [How to Create a Storage Account][azure-create-storageaccount] .
+For more information, see [How to Create a Storage Account][azure-create-storageaccount].

 ##<a name="provision"></a>Provision a Hadoop cluster